How To Elevate Accountability in the Workplace: 6 Tips

 • Provide constructive criticism: When an employee makes a mistake, let them know with the purpose of helping them grow from the error.

-• Guage the impact of your criticism: Consider the effect your criticism is having on your team.
+• Gauge the impact of your criticism: Consider the effect your criticism is having on your team.
 If there’s a better way for you to say something, learning to say it that way will benefit you both.
 Sometimes this requires more compassion, but it can also require more directness.

 Notice the similarities between each of these points and the earlier suggestions on increasing accountability.